vancouvercodingschool/code-of-conduct/README.md

 # Code of Conduct

-This code of conduct outlines our expectations for participants within the Code Fellows community, as well as steps for reporting unacceptable behavior.
+This code of conduct outlines our expectations for participants within the Vancouver Coding School (VCS) community, as well as steps for reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.

 Anyone who violates this code of conduct may be immediately removed from any current classes, refunded according to the terms of their student contract, and banned from the community.

 ## Community Goal: Be Kind

 Our community of staff, instructors, and current &amp; former students strives to be kind.
-This is the guiding principle for conducting oneself within the Code Fellows community.
+This is the guiding principle for conducting oneself within the Vancouver Coding School community.

 While kindness can be generally understood, we recognize that kindness in a professional setting means (but is not limited to):